Knowing About the Quality of Data Products¶

 Assess uniqueness of the data¶

-In the 'Uniqueness' tab, a trend line at 100% indicates no duplicate customer IDs, confirming data integrity.
+In the 'Uniqueness' tab, a trend line at 100% indicates that all customer IDs are unique = 100% data integrity.

 Check validity¶